 This is because in North Carolina in 2018 the RPC for refined petroleum is only 1.57% (found in Region Details > Social Accounts > Reports > Commodity Summary, in the Commodity Averages Summary table see “Average RPC” column).
 The remaining money is a leakage, suggesting most of the gas pumped in North Carolina is produced outside of the state.

 The largest Direct Output Effects are in retail and wholesale because these services are the most locally available portion of the Value Chain in this example.
-Nonetheless, this approach captured much more of the local impact of the hypothetical visitor gas spending than using an Industry Output Event in the Retail - Gasoline stores Sector.
-When we took the approach of using an Industry Output Event in the Retail - Gasoline stores Sector the only Direct Output Effect was to the specified retailer of $23,520 based on a Total Revenue of $105,000.
-Notice here in the case of our margined Commodity Output Event, Direct Output Results are quite similar for Retail Gasoline stores at $14,302.56, (based on a Total Revenue of $100,000).
-In addition to the Direct Effect on the gas station Sector, we also see the local Direct Effects to gasoline producers, transporters and wholesalers.
+Nonetheless, this approach captured much more of the local impact of the hypothetical visitor gas spending than using an Industry Output Event in the Retail - Gasoline stores Industry.
+When we took the approach of using an Industry Output Event in the Retail - Gasoline stores Sector the only Direct Output Effect was to the specified retailer.
+Notice here in the case of our margined Commodity Output Event, in addition to the Direct Effect on the gas station Sector, we also see the local Direct Effects to gasoline producers, transporters and wholesalers.

-By selecting Marginal Revenue in a Commodity Output Event, you are indicating to the software that no Margins should be applied, and therefore the full Event Value will be analyzed as Output of the specified Commodity.
+Producer Price (formerly Marginal Revenue) in a Commodity Output Event, you are indicating to the software that no Margins should be applied, and therefore the full Event Value will be analyzed as Output of the specified Commodity.

 MARGINS IN SPENDING PATTERN EVENTS: